 The Intentions 1965-66

 Granny's Intentions began life as an R&B group (name?) formed by schoolfriends in Limerick in 1965.
 They were led by Johnny Duhan (born 1950 or 1951).
 The Rolling Stones were a big early influence, as was the collection of blues records owned by one of the early bandmembers (Ger Tuohy?).
 The early lineup also included a singer/harmonica player who left after overhearing criticism of his performance at one of their first ever gigs.
 His replacement was Cha Haran of the Fifth Edition, who became co-lead vocalist.
 The band changed it's name to The Intentions and incorporated a soul and Motown influence beside the R&B, including covers of "Move On Up", "Dancing in the Streets", etc. in their set.
-The comings and goings of the early lineups are unclear as yet, but the band was a sextet in 1966 and the other members apart from Duhan and Haran were (probably) Joe Heelan AKA Rip (guitar, who'd replaced one Bobby Driscoll), Joe O'Donnell (lead guitar), Jack Costelloe (bass) and Guido Di Vito (drums).
-Di Vito was considered a limited drummer by some.
+The comings and goings of the early lineups are unclear as yet, but the band was a sextet in 1966 and the other members apart from Duhan and Haran were (probably) Joe Heelan AKA Rip (guitar, who'd replaced one Bobby Driscoll), Joe O'Donnell (lead guitar) and Jack Costelloe (bass), who'd left The End (with Don O'Connor, later in Reform) and Willie O'Connor) to join The Intentions, and Guido Di Vito (drums), who was considered a limited drummer by some.

 above: The Intentions included in the lineup of DJ Peter Jackson's Beat Show at the City Theatre, Limerick, February 1966.